I am Interested in law school…now what?

 Applying to and getting into law school can be a daunting task, yet it is not impossible.
 Please read the following statement about the path to law school at Howard University School of Law.

 As a leading national law school, Howard University School of Law is proud of the diversity of our student body.
 We attract students of demonstrated ability from every section of the country.
 Admission to the School of Law is very competitive.
-We receive more than 2500 applications each year and enroll about 150 first-year students each fall.
-An applicant must have a baccalaureate degree from an accredited college or university before enrolling in the Howard University School of Law.
+We enroll a class of approximately 150 students each year.
+An applicant must have a baccalaureate degree from an accredited college or university before enrolling at Howard University School of Law.

 We recommend no particular pre-legal course of study or single major to candidates who seek admission.
 However, prospective students are encouraged to concentrate their studies on courses that develop their analytical skills and their effective written and oral expression.
 We seek to admit a diverse group of men and women who are academically well qualified, possess self-discipline, and have demonstrated motivation to succeed when studying law.
-Admission decisions are made on a rolling basis from October through June.
+Admission decisions are made on a rolling basis from October through June while applications are accepted until mid March.
 Entering law students are admitted for the fall semester only.

-The selection process is both qualitative and highly selective.
+The process is both qualitative and highly selective.
 While LSAT scores and undergraduate grade point averages (UGPA) are important elements, other factors are also significant in the admissions decision.
-In recent years, the average Law School Admissions Test (LSAT) score for enrolled students has been 154 and the average UGPA is 3.4 on a 4.0 scale.
-The Admissions Committee seeks the strongest candidates, those whose past academic performance and LSAT scores predict exceptional performance in law school, and those whose academic and other experiences will enrich the educational program of the school.
+In recent years, the average Law School Admissions Test (LSAT) score for enrolled students has been 152 and the average UGPA is 3.2 on a 4.0 scale.
+The Admissions Committee seeks the strongest candidates; those whose past academic performance and LSAT scores predict exceptional performance in law school and those whose academic and other experiences will enrich the educational program of the school.
 The Committee considers the level and rigor of courses taken, letters of recommendation, graduate course work (if appropriate), employment during and after college, extracurricular activities, potential for service to the profession, and educational diversity.